 Standard&Poor’s affirms Belarus “B/B” Ratings (outlook negative)

-Keeping of negative outlook reflects risks to financial stability, given the recent partial outflow of deposits and the increased demand for foreign currency.
+Keeping of negative outlook reflects agency’s position on risks to financial stability of the banking system, given partial outflow of deposits in 2020 and the increased demand for foreign currency.

-According to analysts, sanctions announced by EU, volatile sentiment toward emerging markets, and comparatively weak economic indicators, including due to the COVID-19 pandemic, will affect Belarus’s access to foreign capital markets in the coming months.
+According to analysts, sanctions announced by EU, volatile sentiment toward emerging markets, and uncertain economic outlooks, including due to the COVID-19 pandemic, will affect Belarus’s access to foreign capital markets in the coming months.

-The agency forecasts a reduction in Belarus’s economy in 2020 on 3 per cent.
+The agency forecasts the growth in Belarus’s economy in 2021 on 0,5 per cent.